 Hazel: Successes, yeah, let's start on a positive note.

 Hazel's Mom: Thank you.
 I thought, it's up to you, you could tell me what my successes were.
 What did you enjoy the most?

 Hazel: Well, I think we gave you instant feedback.

 Hazel's Mom: Yes, you liked spaghetti bolognese.

-Hazel's Mom: But I never cared for that much, she didn't tell me that often.
-I think you all liked my sannas.
+Hazel's Mom: But I never cared for that much, that's why you didn't didn't it that often.
+I think you all liked my sauces.
 I think I did okay with that, and we served that with a salad or garlic bread.
 Garlic was part of an introduction, I never had garlic in my childhood.
 I don't think I ever saw garlic until in my 20's.

 Hazel: I liked your toad in the hole.
 I mean, you made great batter, I know you think Nana did but, that was always lovely.

 Hazel's Mom: If you say so, but it was nothing in comparison to my mother.
 Nothing.

 Hazel: And you did a good stew, and there were herbs in there sometimes.